Scaling limits for the critical Fortuin-Kastelyn model on a random planar map II: local estimates and empty reduced word exponent: Local estimates with few orders

 \section{Local estimates with few orders}

 In the previous section, we proved various estimates associated with the event that the reduced word $X(1,n)$ contains no orders and a particular number of burgers of each type.
 In this subsection we will use the results of the previous sections to prove analogous estimates for the event that a reduced word contains a small number of orders and approximately a particular number of burgers of each type.
-The estimates of this section are needed for the proof of the upper bound in Theorem~\ref{thm-empty-prob}, and will also be used in \cite{gms-burger-finite}.
+The main result of this subsection is Proposition~\ref{prop-corner-local} below, which is needed for the proof of the upper bound in Theorem~\ref{thm-empty-prob}, and will also be used in \cite{gms-burger-finite}.
+Unlike in Section~\ref{sec-no-order-local}, in this section we will read the word backward, rather than forward so as to make use of the backward stopping times $J^H$ of Section~\ref{sec-J^H-local}.

-We will start in Section~\ref{sec-interval-reg-var} by proving a regular variation type estimate for the probability that there is a time $j$ in a given discrete interval with the property that $X(-j,-1)$ contains no orders.
-In Section~\ref{sec-few-order-local-proof} we will state and prove our local estimates.
+Before stating and proving our main estimate, in Section~\ref{sec-interval-reg-var} we will prove a regular variation type estimate for the probability that there is a time $j$ in a given discrete interval with the property that $X(-j,-1)$ contains no orders.